rcompos/kubespray-and-pray/README.md

     __Inventory Directory__  The Ansible inventory host configuration files are located by default in the directory _inventory/default_.
 However this location can be specified with option -i.

-    Example:  pray-for-cluster.sh -u myuser -b /dev/sdb -i dev20node
+    Example:  kubespray-and-pray.sh -u myuser -b /dev/sdb -i dev20node

-    Optional arguments for _pray-for-cluster_ are as follows.
+    Optional arguments for _kubespray-and-pray.sh_ are as follows.
 If no option is specified the default values will be used.

     | Flag   | Description                            | Default     |
     |--------|----------------------------------------|-------------|